-So often we are told, or we tell ourselves, that something is impossible and many of us stop at that point.
-We just write something off and perhaps have a low level regret for the rest of our lives that we never did that ‘impossible’ thing.
+Often, we are told, or we tell ourselves, that something is impossible and many of us stop at that point.
+We write something off and perhaps have a low level regret for the rest of our lives that we never did that ‘impossible’ thing.

 Now let me get something clear at the beginning.
 I am not one of those people who believes that if you think enough positive thoughts and set your sights on something hard enough, it will happen.
 And if it doesn’t, well you obviously didn’t want it enough/try hard enough.
 But I do believe that if we step back from the knee jerk reaction - it’s impossible - we can find other ways to get fulfilment.

-Let’s look at an example.
-In 2012, I watched Felix Baumgartner’s amazing free fall from space from the moment he gently tipped himself off the edge of his craft 127,852 feet above the earth to the moment he landed like he had just jumped off a high chair.
+Let’s give an example.
+In 2012, I watched Felix Baumgartner’s amazing free fall from space from the moment he gently tipped himself off the edge of his craft to the moment he landed like he had just jumped off a high chair.
 I am very risk averse when it comes to things physical and jumping off a kerb would be a challenge.
 But as I watched the Baumgartner, I thought it looked like one of the most amazing experiences ever, something that even I might want to try.
-(And just to pre-empt any thoughts you may be having, this blog isn’t going to finish with me announcing a challenge to Baumgartner’s record, but stay with me!)
+(And just to pre-empt any thoughts you may be having, this blog isn’t going to finish with me announcing a challenge to Baumgartner’s record, but just stay with me!)

 As an academic exercise, I started thinking about what if I had had a really powerful urge to emulate Baumgartner’s feat?
 Well, come on, it literally wouldn’t get off the launchpad.
 It would be impossible.
 After all, at that time, I was in my early 50s; a tad overweight; fit enough for everyday life, but certainly not ‘going into space’ fit; and with absolutely no access to a space rocket.
 And even if I won the lottery, it probably still wouldn’t be enough to fund my own project.